haikalnashuha/ASP.Net-Keycloak-Microservice-Base/README.md

 # ASP.Net with Keycloak Microservice Base

 ## Intro
 This source served as a base for a microservices architecture system.
-Expandable to anything desired.
+Fork and expand it to anything you want!

 ## Components